ProjectLadon/MOOS-aREST/README.md

 					"serialFormat": {
 						"type":"string",
 						"pattern": "",
-						"$comment":"Pattern needs to be filled in so it only permits sane values" "$comment":"Defaults to 8N1"
+						"$comment":"Pattern needs to be filled in so it only permits sane values", "$comment":"Defaults to 8N1"
 					}
 				},
-				"required":["interfaceType", "interface"]
+				"required":["interfaceType", "interface"],
 				"$comment": "This is for a serial interface"
 			},
 			{